 This event will be LIVE-STREAMED.

 In a timely new book, as the U.S. and China compete for dominance, Branko Milanovic asks: What are the prospects for a fairer world now that capitalism is the only game in town?
 What is the relationship between capitalism and democracy?
 Milanovic, author of Capitalism, Alone: The Future of the System That Rules the World, is a visiting presidential professor and senior scholar at the Stone Center for Socio-Economic Inequality at The Graduate Center.
-He speaks with James K. Galbraith, Lloyd M. Bentsen Jr. Chair in Government/Business Relations at the LBJ School of Public Affairs, and professor of government, at the University of Texas at Austin; Janet Gornick, professor of political science and sociology and director of the Stone Center; and Marshall Steinbaum, assistant professor of economics at the University of Utah and co-editor of After Piketty: The Agenda for Economics and Inequality.
+He joins in a conversation with James K. Galbraith, Lloyd M. Bentsen Jr. Chair in Government/Business Relations at the LBJ School of Public Affairs, and professor of government, at the University of Texas at Austin; and Marshall Steinbaum, assistant professor of economics at the University of Utah and co-editor of After Piketty: The Agenda for Economics and Inequality.
+Janet Gornick, professor of political science and sociology and director of the Stone Center, moderates.

 Presented with the Stone Center on Socio-Economic Inequality.

 Part of the series “The Promise and Perils of Democracy.”
 This project is made possible in part with support from the Carnegie Corporation of New York.